 Visit the volcano

 You don’t get to visit a volcano every day.
 What’s more, this one has three craters.
-The locals feel so proud of them, they’ve even baptised them: Stephanos, Alexandros and Polyvotis.
-Or maybe they hoped doing so would pacify them!
+The locals feel so proud of them they’ve even baptised them: Stephanos, Alexandros and Polyvotis.
+Or maybe they hoped that doing so will pacify them!
 Two eruptions, 25,000 and 15,000 years ago, gave birth to today’s caldera.
-As you descend into the enormous crater, you could be entering an unknown yellow-streaked, ashen planet, with bubbling pits, enormous cracks, and a powerful stench of sulphur.
+As you descend into the enormous crater, you could be entering an unknown, yellow-streaked, ashen planet, with bubbling pits, enormous cracks, and a powerful stench of sulphur.
 Only Mephistopheles is missing.

-This sleepy port is just the right antidote to a hectic schedule or reassurance that you really are on an authentic Greek holiday.
-Sit down with the locals for a coffee in one of the town squares, or browse the alleys lined by vintage grocery stores and simple white houses with brightly coloured doors and windows.
-Take a stroll along the jetty and onto the beach, which features not sand but glistening smooth black stones.
+This sleepy port is just the right antidote to any hectic schedule.
+Take a seat with the locals and enjoy a coffee in one of the town squares, or explore the alleys lined by vintage grocery stores and simple white houses with brightly coloured doors and windows.
+Or take a stroll along the jetty and onto the beach, which features not sand but glistening smooth black stones.

 At sunset all the landmarks – buildings, citrus groves, church domes – turn golden.
 At one of them, the white Panagia Spiliani above Mandraki, the celebrations honouring the Virgin in mid-August go on for nine days.
 Visitors from all the surrounding islands join the locals in rites that go back centuries.